JACKSON TOWNSHIP

 In those early years, almost everything early residents consumed was grown on their farms.
 Commonly purchased items included crackers, rice, salt, sugar, coffee beans and molasses in gallon buckets.

 The housewife was expected to put three large meals on the table every day.
 Because most people did physical work before breakfast, they were ready for a hearty meal.
 There would be fresh frying sausage or liver pudding, along with homemade bread, coffee cake and coffee.
 The noon meal was another large meal centered around meat and potatoes.
-Read more about Grove City at http://grovecityohhistory.org/grove-city/.
+Read more about Grove City here.

 Other Facts